Who Is This Credit Card Best For?

 If you travel abroad often, bring a Visa or Mastercard companion card.
 They’ll likely be accepted in the countries you visit if your Discover card isn’t.

 According to J.D.
-Power’s 2019 Credit Card Satisfaction Study, Discover ranked first out of 11 issuers in customer satisfaction.
-J.D.
-Power ranks Discover’s app first out of nine credit card issuers, too.
+Power’s 2020 Credit Card Satisfaction Study, Discover ranked second out of 11 issuers and fourth out of 11 in the Credit Card Mobile App Satisfaction Study.

 Discover offers 24-hour, U.S.-based customer service, and the ability to chat with an agent online.
 You also get complimentary access to your FICO credit score so you can monitor your credit.
 And, through Discover’s mobile app, you can check your balance, pay your bill, and review your rewards.